-Leann Rimes’ Blue Dress Falls Down To Flaunt Major Cleavage
+LeAnn Rimes’ Blue Dress Falls Down To Flaunt Major Cleavage

 “It’s something that’s important for me to shed light on – the blended family environment in a really positive way because it’s not something that gets talked about very often.
 So those are two things I really wanted to highlight and they were 100 percent down,” Rimes stated, per Fox News.

-Leann is the step-mother to her husband Eddie Cibrian’s two sons, Mason and Jake, and knows all too well that the situation can present challenges.
+LeAnn is the step-mother to her husband Eddie Cibrian’s two sons, Mason and Jake, and knows all too well that the situation can present challenges.

 “There’s always challenges whenever you’re trying to blend any kind of family dynamic, but my husband and I have been married for seven years now, and we seem to have done okay.
 I think we’re doing alright.
 Things are pretty calm,” Leann added of her family dynamic.